 - Book an appointment with the closest Embassy or consulate: Remember to bring along your application form and specified documents.

 - Wait for the decision: The standard visa processing time depends on the country you have applied for.
 If you are successful, you can have your visa mailed to you, or may receive a courier with a stamped passport or you may need to collect from the embassy or consulate.

 A visa is only valid for a certain amount of time.
 If your study permit expires before you finish your programme, you must apply for a study permit renewal.
 You should submit your application at least 30 days before your existing permission expires.
 Candidates can send in their applications by mail or submit them online.

 Yes, you can!
 Students can work in the USA while studying but there are some restrictions.
 International students with F-1 or M-1 visas can work on campus.

 Attaining a student visa is not an easy process.
 To fulfill your dream of studying abroad, Leverage Edu experts can help you!

 To get a PR in the UK, one needs to demonstrate stable financial funds with a full-time job and good moral conduct.

-Presently, the top five countries with easy immigration for further studies include Germany, Australia, Canada, Ireland and New Zealand.
+Presently, the top five countries with easy immigration for further studies include Germany, Australia, Canada, Ireland, and New Zealand.

 One of the best ways to get a PR after a 1-year study program is to apply for the Postgraduate Work Permit after completing your study program.

 This was all about what is a student visa and how to apply!
 Are you planning to study abroad in the countries like USA, UK, or Canada but are not sure where to start?
 Get in touch with Leverage Edu experts to kickstart your study abroad journey.
-Call us at 1800572000 to book your free session today.